 Australia Day.
 It’s a divisive term that evokes countless reactions among Australians.
 From celebrations, to protests and boycotts.
 Also referred to as Invasion Day…...
 Survival Day…... it’s a day of introspection and evaluation.

-By recognising the events of January 26, 1788 that depending on your cultural perspective spearheaded two centuries of abuse, genocide, racism and torment for Indigenous Australians - there is a lot of raw emotion, given it also celebrates the virtues of ‘freedom’ and ‘success’ for others in Australia.
+How you view the events of January 26, 1788 depends very much on your cultural perspective.
+For many, it has spearheaded two centuries of abuse, genocide, racism and torment for Indigenous Australians.
+And with that comes a lot of raw emotion, especially considering that for others in Australia, this date represents the virtues of ‘freedom’ and ‘success’.

 “The 26th of January is a hard day for all of our mob.
 Aboriginal people always feel sad on Australia Day; it marks the end of freedom for our people, says Palawa man Rod Dillon who is also Amnesty International’s Indigenous Rights Advisor.